CodeTogether-Inc/CodeTogether-Live/docs/docs/faqs/faq.md

 <details>
   <summary>Do you have any resources to help me get started with CodeTogether?</summary>

 Yes, check out our documentation.
-Start with the Install Guide for your IDE, and then read the [Getting Started Guide](../user-guides/getting-started-with-codetogether.md) for a detailed look at how to get the most out of CodeTogether.
+Start with the Install Guide for your IDE, and then read the [Getting Started Guide](../user-guides/getting-started-with-codetogether.md) for a detailed look at how to get the most out of CodeTogether Live.

 Another great resource is our [Video Library](https://www.codetogether.com/live/#videos) which contains a number of videos that highlight key functionality and give a nice overview of CodeTogether in action.